 Where Some Ideas Are Stranger Than Others...

-The youngest of four children, she never attended college, but did have the run of the family library, which her mother made sure included many of the books we're accustomed to seeing in the 'classics' section of the bookshop or library.
+The youngest of four children, Johnson never attended college, but did have the run of the family library, which her mother made sure included many of the books we're accustomed to seeing in the "classics" section of the bookshop or library.
 In other words an eclectic mix of translations of greek and latin authors alongside a range of english writers active from the 1400s to that time.
 Johnson had already written a great deal by the time she was thirty years old, but as yet still hadn't published her work or left her family home.
-Although she wanted to be an actor, her mother was strongly against this plan since at that time female actors were generally considered synonymous with prostitutes.
+Although she wanted to be an actor, her mother was strongly against this plan since at that time female actors were still considered synonymous with prostitutes.
 As a result, Johnson revised her plans, setting out to perform her poetry at recitals, and continuing to write.
 She was no shrinking flower.